grafana/agent/docs/rfcs/0001-designing-in-the-open.md

 ## Non-Goals

-* Enforce that everything must be made public.
-While all maintainers and contributors will be encouraged to design openly, there may be legal, security, or privacy reasons which prevent something from being made public.
+* Enforce that every change originates from a fully public proposal or discussion.
+While all maintainers and contributors will be encouraged to design openly, there may be legal, security, privacy, or business reasons that prevent some or all context from being made public.

 * Be overly prescriptive: too many rules can hinder adoption of a process.
 This outlines more options than it is requirements.